Snap A Pic of These Tax Deductions Photographers Can Take

 Equipment

 If you purchase equipment for your business, it is tax-deductible.
-If it’s designed to last more than one year, such as computers and cameras, then it’s considered “capital property.”
+If it’s designed to last more than one year, such as computers and cameras, then it’s considered “capital property”.”
 With capital property, you have two deduction options.

 If the equipment qualifies, you can deduct the entire cost of the equipment in the purchase year using the Section 179 deduction.
 It’s considered qualified property if it is tangible, depreciable, personal property that was used for your business and put into service that year.
+However, the amount you can deduct is limited to the amount of income you have from business activity.

-Which you choose will depend on your tax situation and how much income you earned in that year, but for most businesses, it’s better to claim it as a Section 179 tax deduction so you can deduct the entire cost of the equipment.
+Whichever method you choose will depend on your tax situation and how much income you earned in that year, but for most businesses, it’s better to claim it as a Section 179 tax deduction so you can deduct the entire cost of the equipment.

 Travel Expenses

-You can deduct your business travel from your business income.
+You can also deduct your business travel from your business income.
 This includes travel to locations, venues, and meetings where you will be conducting business.
 This can include traveling by car, plane, train, or any other mode of transportation.

 Office Expenses

-Do you run your business out of your home or do you have a separate office?
+Do you run your business out of your home, or do you have a separate office?

 If you run your business out of your home and you have a dedicated area for business purposes, you can claim a home office deduction.
 There are two ways to claim this deduction: You can either claim a percentage of your home expenses like mortgage, utilities, electricity, insurance, etc, based on the percentage of space used for your home office, or you can take the simplified home office deduction up to $1,500 ($5 per square foot up to 300 square feet).